eformsignen/eformsignen.github.io/help/chapter4.rst

 -  **Field:** Sets the field default values, auto-filled values, etc.

--  **Set notifications:** Sets the notification settings for documents created from the template.
+-  **Notification settings:** Sets the notification settings for documents created from the template.

 .. figure:: resources/component_web_2.png
    :alt: The 5 Configuration Tabs in Template Settings